felixlopz/hubrise-test-task/content/apps/pixelpoint-windows-api/en/connect-hubrise.md

 position: 2
 layout: documentation
 meta:
-  title: Connect the PixelPoint Windows API to HubRise - Connection Guide
+  title: Connect PixelPoint Windows API to HubRise - Connection Guide
-  description: Instructions on connecting the PixelPoint Windows API with HubRise for your EPOS to work with other apps as a cohesive whole.
+  description: Instructions on connecting PixelPoint Windows API with HubRise for your EPOS to work with other apps as a cohesive whole.
 Synchronise your data.
 ---

 The setup process for connecting PixelPoint Windows API to HubRise is typically performed by Slowey Systems, and is completely transparent to the user.